Learn how to make a DIY utility sink skirt to cover up the unsightly underneath area and give extra hidden storage space!

 Then I stuck the softer part of the Velcro alongside top of the fabric.
 I tried to sew it, but the needle ended up getting sticky and my thread kept breaking.
 I’m sure there’s a better way to do it, but I just decided that the sticky part was holding very well and I’d just leave it.
 I did get some of it sewn, but not all of it.

 Then I Velcro’d the skirt on the sink to measure the length of the skirt.
 I just pinned the bottom of the skirt while it was already in place.
-I find this is the easiest way to get the perfect hem!
+This was the easiest way to get the perfect hem!
 I sewed one last straight line and called it done!

 I love how it hides my paint underneath and gives the sink a much more polished look.
 The fabric looks great in the room and it totally brings the whole coastal vibe together.